Diagnosis of oral cancer

 An x-ray uses small doses of radiation to make an image of parts of the body on film.

-Panoramic x-ray of the mouth (also called a panorex) may be done to assess the teeth and see if cancer has spread to the jaw.
-This x-ray takes pictures of the upper and lower jawbones and surrounding area.
+A panoramic x-ray of the mouth (also called a panorex) may be done to assess the health of your teeth before radiation therapy.
+This x-ray takes pictures of the upper and lower jawbones and surrounding areas.

 Find out more about x-rays.